zhaojiawei86/PatientMonitorPlatform/README.md

 ```

 3. tables file
-   tables used to create original database, all tables saves in json version
+   tables used to create original database, all tables saved in json version

 ```
 appointments.json